-YUKON TERRITORY – The ’90s hardcore scene was found alive and well earlier this week in an isolated Canadian town.
-According a recently published paper, the ’90s hardcore scene vanished into the blizzard of ’93, landed — and apparently settled — in distant, uncharted territory.
+YUKON TERRITORY – The ’90s hardcore scene, which was assumed to have vanished during the blizzard of ’93, was found alive and well earlier this week in an isolated Canadian town, according to a recently published paper.

 Acting on a rumor, work began by gathering clues from zines and flyers from late 1992, which were cross-referenced with storm data to approximate a location.
 The team then set foot on an ambitious expedition into the Yukon Territory, though Leblanc refused to disclose the exact location in order to protect the scene’s integrity.

-Upon arrival, the group was astounded by the level of cultural preservation.
-“It was truly amazing,” said one researcher.
+“It was truly amazing,” said one researcher speaking on the level of cultural preservation.
 “It was like a time capsule — the flyers were actually made with cut-out letters, hardliners staffed animal-rights tables at every show, and D.I.Y. zine sales continued to grow.”

 However, the team’s surprise doubled when they realized the scene had developed its own unique idiosyncrasies, most notably, “a highly-technical tribal dance that has largely supplanted traditional moshing.”

-Data shows the scene also maintains a strict social hierarchy, with one Scene Elder wearing an elaborate costume composed of many layers of band t-shirts, although Leblanc added, “It was quite possible the shirts were simply worn because it was -30 degrees Celsius outside.”
+Data shows the scene also maintains a strict social hierarchy, with one Scene Elder wearing an elaborate costume composed of many layers of band t-shirts.

 The team’s complete findings can be read in the December issue of the Journal of Hardcore Studies, which is expected to send ripples through the tiny, mostly ignored academic community.